Nano-Core/Nano.Azure/Nano.Azure.MySql/README.md

 tokens instead of shared secrets.
 Native auth stays enabled only because the self-hosted Grafana Helm chart has no Entra support for its own database connection, so it uses a dedicated, least-privilege SQL user instead.

+> 💡 The `aad_auth_only` parameter can be switched to `ON` via the `az mysql flexible-server parameter set` command if no username/password integrations are needed for this server.

 > ⚠️ Executing the script requires Groups Administrator, and either Privileged Role Administrator or Global Administrator, in Microsoft Entra ID.

 A dedicated user-assigned managed identity is created and attached to the MySQL Flexible Server.
 The server uses this identity to query Microsoft Graph and validate Entra ID logins (users, groups,